Code-Institute-Submissions/nealbrophy-GetHubby/README.md

 - As a single person, I want a modern and appealing site which is simple to navigate.
 - As a developer, I want a site that caters to my interests and is clearly aimed at people like me.
 - As a modern user, I want a mobile-friendly site that looks as good on small screens as large.

+### Strategy

+The goal of the site was to create a dating site which might appeal to developers and also to lay the groundwork for a project-site that could be used again as I tackle more advanced subjects.

 ### Wireframes